YonkoSam/wasenderapi-python/docs/sessions.md

 ## Initializing the SDK

 All examples assume SDK initialization as shown below.
-Note the use of both `api_key` (your main account API key) and `personal_access_token` for `WasenderClient` when dealing with session management.
-The `personal_access_token` is crucial for account-level operations like listing all sessions, creating new sessions, or deleting sessions.

-If you have a specific session's API key (obtained, for example, after creating a session that issues its own key, or if your `personal_access_token` itself is tied to a single session which then uses its parent account API key for operations), you might initialize the client with just that `api_key` for operations pertaining *only* to that specific, already-established session.
-However, the examples in this document primarily use the `personal_access_token` alongside the main `api_key` to demonstrate a broader range of session management capabilities that often require account-level permissions.
+Session management operations primarily use the `personal_access_token`.

 ```python
 # session_examples_setup.py